bilalsul/rzv/git_explorer_mob/docs/widgets/hierarchy/widget_hierarchy.md

 │       ├── EmptyIllustration
 │       ├── EmptyMessage
 │       └── CallToAction
+├── ProjectBrowser (when a project is opened inside HomeScreen) │   ├── Breadcrumb/PathStack (implicit via back button) │   ├── README/MarkdownView # renders README.md when present in the current directory
+│   ├── DirectoryListing
+│   │   ├── DirectoryNode (tap to dive deeper)
+│   │   └── FileNode (markdown files open in README view; other files will open in the editor later) │   └── NavigationControls
+│       ├── Back (pop directory / close project)
 ├── FloatingActionArea
 │   ├── ImportProjectButton
 │   └── CreateProjectButton # if needed